Pierre666/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 #### Background
 Our new partner website, called Unicorn Manager, is also a static application hosted on Amazon S3.
 You can define who can access the content in your S3 buckets using a bucket policy.
 Bucket policies are JSON documents that specify what principals are allowed to execute various actions against the objects in your bucket.

-By default objects in an S3 bucket are available via URLs with the structure http://&lt;Regional-S3-prefix&gt;.amazonaws.com/<bucket-name>/<object-key>.
-In order to serve assets from the root URL (e.g. /index.html), you'll need to enable website hosting on the bucket.
-This will make your objects available at the AWS Region-specific website endpoint of the bucket: <bucket-name>.s3-website-<AWS-region>.amazonaws.com
+By default objects in an S3 bucket are available via URLs with the structure `http://{regional-s3-prefix}.amazonaws.com/{bucket-name}/{object-key}`.
+In order to serve assets from the root URL (e.g. `/index.html`), you'll need to enable website hosting on the bucket.
+This will make your objects available at the AWS region-specific website endpoint of the bucket: `{bucket-name}.s3-website-{aws-region}.amazonaws.com`

 Because our application interacts with Cognito via the OAuth 2.0 implicit flow, which requires a redirect, we need our website to use HTTPS.
 To have an HTTPS endpoint for an S3 static website, we can use a [CloudFront distribution](https://aws.amazon.com/cloudfront/).